BYOJS/eventer/README.md

 listenToWhatever();
 ```

-After the call to `listenToWhatever()`, any `"whatever"` events fire may be handled or not, unpredictably, because the inner `=>` arrow function is now subject to GC cleanup at any point the JS engine feels like it!
+After the call to `listenToWhatever()`, any `"whatever"` events fired, may be handled or not, unpredictably, because the inner `=>` arrow function is now subject to GC cleanup at any point the JS engine feels like it!

 ### `once(..)` Method